How It Works

 Schema Validation

-All features must conform to the JSON schema in .virtualboard/schema.json.
+All features must conform to the JSON schema.
 The validator checks:

 • Required frontmatter fields